How to Use ProptyWise Insights

 The dwelling configuration used to assess appeal, demand, and fit.

-The price range you want to target or compare within.
+The price range you want to target, compare within, or buy within.

 Your main objective, such as capital growth, rental yield, balanced, or low risk.

-How long you plan to hold the property.
+How long you plan to hold the property or how long your strategy is intended to run.

 Risk Tolerance